chef/automate/components/docs-chef-io/content/automate/config_opensearch.md

 ping_unicast_hosts = ["Os Node IP 1", "Os Node IP 2"]
 ```
 - This section configures discovery settings.
 It sets the minimum number of master-eligible nodes required to form a cluster, specifies the unicast hosts for node discovery, and sets the ping timeout.
-- Set `ping_unicast_hosts` to pass an initial list of hosts to perform discovery when new node is started.
+- Set `ping_unicast_hosts` to pass an initial list of hosts to perform discovery when a new node is started.
 The default list of hosts is ["127.0.0.1", "[::1]"]
 - Set `minimum_master_nodes` to prevent the "split brain" by configuring the majority of nodes (total number of nodes / 2 + 1):

 ### Gateway